reharabi/Fifa-2023-Player-Analysis/README.md

 Click the dashboard link above.

-Use filters to explore players by country, club, or position.
+Use filters to explore players by country.

 Hover over charts for detailed tooltips and comparisons